htomeload/htomeload/README.md

 - 👋 Hi, I’m @htomeload
-- 👀 I’m interested in AI, Machine Learning, Blockchain, Docker and Automated DevOps.
+- 👀 I’m interested in AI Model Training, AI Engineering, and Python language.
-- 🌱 I’m currently learning frontend application development
+- 🌱 I’m currently learning frontend application development, mainly use React-Native.
 <!--- - 💞️ I’m looking to collaborate on ... --->
 <!--- - 📫 How to reach me ... --->